finale80/finale80.github.io/content/_index.md

 - rss
 - json
 ---
-I am currently a Principal Engineer at the HUAWEI research center in Paris.
-Before, I was as Researcher at Telefonica Research, and a Principal Engineer at Telefonica UK/O2.
+I am a researcher working in __Internet measurements__ at the intersection between __Deep Learning__, __BigData__, and __data-plane programming__.
+Currently, I am a Principal Engineer working in AI4NET Datacom lab lead by Dario Rossi, at the Huawei Research center in Paris (France), and I focus on the integration of Deep Learning into traffic monitoring systems, targeting __continuous learning__ and __network automation__.

-My research interests are at the intersection between BigData and Deep Learning with application to computer networks.
-At HUAWEI I am part of a team investigating how to integrate AI with data-plane programming to empower network monitoring and distributed telemetry systems.
+Previously, I was an associate researcher at Telefonica Research, and a Principal Engineer at Telefonica UK/O2, where I designed and deployed an ML product to predict daily customer satisfaction for 30M+ O2 customers using a variety of live network logs.